 He-Man Woman Hater: Has issues with the fairer sex, evidenced by his brutal beatdown of Eileen, as well as Cynthia's bloody death.
 Also makes a pastime of mutilating female cadavers, which rise again as scary ol' giantesses.

 The Illegible: Walter's personal diary is scattered throughout the Forest area on stones; however, Henry is unable to make out several passages due to the script being very childish and scrawling.
 Eileen is able to translate them when you return later.

 When he started killing, police were unsure why he was carving numbers like "01121" into his victims.
 It turns out that the middle character was actually a slash — "01/21".
 He was counting his victims down.

 Implacable Man: Being that he's a ghost himself, Walter Sullivan absolutely Can.
 Not.
 Be.
 Killed.
 You can knock him down or pump him full of lead, but he'll always rise back up again.

 A journalist introduced back in Silent Hill 3 as a writer of a magazine article regarding Silent Hill's Wish House, where Walter was raised.
 In this game, he's the former resident of Room 302 before Henry moves in.
-He's also Walter's 15th victim, "The Giver of Wisdom", who's supposed to serve as a guide for Henry, "The Receiver of Wisdom".
+He's also Walter's 15th victim, representing "Despair", who's supposed to serve as a guide for Henry, "The Receiver of Wisdom".